omidm/spark-2.0/README-EXTENDED.txt

     scala> val lr = new LogisticRegression()
     scala> lr.setMaxIter(10).setRegParam(0.01)
     scala> val model = lr.fit(df)

+I have also witten a batch version of the code in "extented/lr-mllib"

+** NOTE: to compile with sbt you will need to add "spark-sql" and "spark-mllib" as dependencies.
+Also, do not forget the correct version for Scala (2.11.8) and Spark 2.0.0.
+For example the sbt in "extented/lr-mllib" folder is:

+    1 name := "Logistic Regression"
+    2
+    3 version := "1.0"
+    4
+    5 scalaVersion := "2.11.8"
+    6
+    7 libraryDependencies += "org.apache.spark" %% "spark-core" % "2.0.0"
+    8 libraryDependencies += "org.apache.spark" %% "spark-sql" % "2.0.0
+    9 libraryDependencies += "org.apache.spark" %% "spark-mllib" % "2.0.0

 ** NOTE: from the following two option for importing Vector(s), only the second